Lack of proper quarantine is one of the biggest reasons for failure in the fishkeeping hobby.

 … It involves actually treating for all common diseases right off the get-go.

 Sure, there are some sellers out there who hit the fish with a few chemicals for a couple of weeks and call it done.

 That’s not complete quarantine.

-Many parasites have a longer lifecycle and can “outrun” shorter treatments, especially at a lower temperature.
+Many parasites have a longer lifecycle that can “outrun” shorter treatments, especially at a lower temperature.

 Here’s the way I recommend quarantining to be as thorough as possible.